litmuschaos/litmus-docs/website/docs/litmus-installation.md

 ### Installation Steps

-The helm chart will install all the CRDs, required service account configuration, and chaos-operator required both for the core services as well as the portal to run.
+The helm chart will install all the CRDs, required service account configuration, and chaos control plane required both for the core services as well as the portal to run.

 The following steps will help you install litmus via helm.